jaredlutz/AgentGPT/docs/docs/faq.md

 </details>

 <details>
-<summary>How much will AgentGPT cost me?</summary>
+<summary>How much will VerityAI cost me?</summary>
-Using AgentGPT is free as we handle the API costs.
+Using VerityAI is free as we handle the API costs.
 If you provide your own API key however, the cost per agent deployment will depend on the model that you use.
 <ul>
     <li>gpt-3.5-turbo will cost only a few cents per run at most</li>
     <li>gpt-4 is a lot more expensive.
 Be sure to limit its loops and watch over costs carefully</li>